-Entrepreneurial Greenhouse Program
+About the Entrepreneurial Greenhouse Program

 During their participation in the class, students consult with seed funders to refine their presentations.
 Sponsors — which include venture capital firms, Internet incubators, law firms, technology providers, and accounting and consulting firms — provide financial support, pro bono services, and advice.

+Second-year students are eligible to apply.
+A highly selective screening process determines entrance into this class.
 Presentations will be evaluated on the following criteria:

 - Feasibility including market assessment

 - Profitability for profit-making ventures/financial sustainability for not for profit ventures

 - Passion and commitment of the founding team